 Mark is a unique combination of preacher, worship leader, songwriter & missionary.
 Seeking, struggling, and striving to be a pilgrim, his eclectic spiritual journey thus far includes over 26 years of ministry in North America, Scotland & Africa.
 He has a great passion & love for music, travel, learning & culture.
 As a lifelong learner, Mark holds a Master of Divinity from Beeson Divinity School and a Doctor of Ministry in Christian Worship from Erskine Seminary under the direction of Dr. Hughes Oliphant Old.
 He is also the author of the book Worship Under The Influence: Rediscovering the Joy of Acceptable Worship.

 Through sermons, Bible teaching and worship seminars based off his book, Mark loves to help equip pastors and the local church to think intentionally about how to please God in their worship.
-As a composer/arranger of ancient and modern hymns, Mark also plays a variety of instruments: including guitar, hammer dulcimer and piano — often performing concerts and regularly leading worship at his local church in North Carolina.
+As a composer/arranger of ancient and modern hymns, Mark also plays a variety of instruments: including guitar, hammer dulcimer and piano — sometimes performing concerts and regularly leading worship at his local church in North Carolina.

 Browse the site to find out more — listen to the music, read some articles & check out the photos of his ministry & travels.
 Staying open to wherever God might lead has made for a fascinating & intriguing story.
 Perhaps it might inspire you to hear God’s call & risk traveling a new road with Him on your own journey of faith.